 The holders of each class of common stock have cumulative voting rights with respect to the election of directors representing such class.
 This means that a shareholder of each class has the number of votes equal to the number of shares of such class held by the shareholder multiplied by the number of directors to be elected by such class, and the shareholder can cast all of his, her or its votes in favor of one candidate or distribute such votes among all of the directors to be elected, or among two or more of them, as the shareholder may decide.
-The candidates who receive the most favorable votes are elected as directors.
+The candidates who receive the most favorable votes are elected as directors

-At the Annual Meeting, common shareholders will be asked to elect four directors (one director to represent the holders of the Class A shares of the Bank's common stock and three directors to represent the holders of the Class E shares of the Bank's common stock) to the Board.
-The votes of the holders of the Class E shares will be counted separately as a class for the purpose of electing the directors to represent the holders of the Class E shares.
-The votes of the holders of the Class A shares will be counted separately as a class for the purpose of electing the director to represent the holders of the Class A shares.
+At the Annual Meeting, common shareholders will be asked to elect three directors (two directors to represent the holders of the Class A shares of the Bank's common stock and one director to represent the holders of the Class E shares of the Bank's common stock) to the Board.
+The votes of the holders of the Class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the Class E shares.
+The votes of the holders of the Class A shares will be counted separately as a class for the purpose of electing the directors to represent the holders of the Class A shares.
 Each elected director will serve a term of three years.
-The Board has nominated Ricardo Manuel Arango, Roland Holst and Lorenza Martínez as directors to represent the holders of the Class E shares of the Bank's common stock.
+Qualified candidates for the Class A directorships will be nominated by the Class A Shareholders.
+The Board has nominated Mario Covo as director to represent the holders of the Class E shares of the Bank's common stock.

-One Director to be Nominated for Election to Represent Holders of Class A Shares
+Two Directors to be Nominated for Election to Represent Holders of Class A Shares

-At the Annual Meeting, Class A Shareholders will have the opportunity to nominate qualified candidates for the election of the Class A Director to represent the holders of the Class A shares of the Bank's common stock.
+Class A Shareholders shall nominate qualified candidates for the election of the Class A Directors to represent the holders of the Class A shares of the Bank's common stock.

-Three Class E Directors Nominated for Election
+One Class E Director Nominated for Election

-With the recommendation of the Bank's Compensation Committee, the Board has nominated Ricardo Manuel Arango, Roland Holst and Lorenza Martínez for election as directors to represent the holders of the Class E shares of the Bank's common stock.
+With the recommendation of the Bank's Nomination, Compensation and Operations Committee, the Board has nominated Mario Covo for election as director to represent the holders of the Class E shares of the Bank's common stock.